-As a standard procedure, newly appointed Directors will be provided with a formal appointment letter setting out the terms of appointment, general duties and obligations of a Director pursuant to the relevant legislations and regulations.
-They will also be given the relevant governing documents of the Company, meeting schedule and contact particulars of senior Management.
-From FY2019, those without prior experience as a director of a Singapore listed company, are required to attend SGX-ST prescribed training on the roles and responsibilities as a director of a listed company in Singapore.
+As a standard procedure, newly appointed Directors will be issued with a formal appointment letter setting out the terms of appointment, general duties and obligations including expectations of the Company.
+They will also be given the meeting schedule, contact particulars of senior Management, relevant governing documents of the Company and a web address to the Listing Manual.
+Those without prior experience as a director of a Singapore listed company, are required to attend the Listed Entity Director Essentials programme being SGX-ST's prescribed training on the roles and responsibilities as a director of a listed company in Singapore.

 Non-executive Directors who are newly appointed may not be familiar with the Group's business.
-Upon recommendation, they may be provided with orientation through overseas trips to familiarise them with the Group's operations, including briefing(s) by Management on the Group's business as well as governance practices.
+Upon recommendation, subject to prevailing restrictions brought about by the Coronavirus Disease 2019 (COVID-19) pandemic, they may be provided with orientation through overseas trips to familiarise them with the Group's operations, including briefing(s) by Management on the Group's business as well as governance practices.

-1.5 FY2019 External Training for Directors
+1.5 FY2020 External Training for Directors